 Our cultural, artistic and educational exchange with China is based on the belief that we foster deeper understanding between cultures by sharing and telling each other our stories.

-- Chinese Classics Project - working with writers, translators, academics and theatres in the UK and China to share classical Chinese stories in English with today's audiences
+- Chinese Classics Translation Project - working with writers, translators, academics and theatres in the UK and China to share classical Chinese stories in English with today's audiences